Bobble Stitch Christmas Tree Trio – Free Crochet Pattern

 Either way these guys are so stinking cute you cannot go wrong!

-These are worked up with RedHeartYarn Supersaver and the decorated versions are paired with a 50 light pack (battery operated) set that I picked up at JoAnn (I think I live there these days and they’re on mega sale right now!).
+These are worked up with RedHeartYarn Supersaver and the decorated versions are paired with a 50 light pack (battery operated).

 Enjoy and Happy Holidays!